-Since clear ice is a perfectly solid, packed with only water molecules - it can maintain its low temperature longer — unlike your regular, at home, frozen cubes, which reaches room temperatures faster due to the air bubbles that are trapped in them.
+Since clear ice is perfectly solid, packed with only water molecules - it can maintain its low temperature longer — unlike your regular, at home, frozen cubes, which reach room temperatures faster due to the air bubbles that are trapped in them.

 3. It Tastes Great